Harissa Cauliflower Beetroot Salad

 Instructions

-• To make the golden dressing, in a small blender, add the lemon juice, tahini, maple syrup, turmeric, and water.
+• Prepare the dressing: In a small blender, combine the lemon juice, tahini, maple syrup, turmeric, black pepper, and water.
 Blend until smooth.
-You can also whisk them in a small bowl with a fork, if you do not have a small blender available.
+If you don’t have a small blender, whisk everything together in a bowl with a fork or small whisk.

-• In a large serving bowl, combine the couscous, roasted cauliflower, beetroot, butter beans, cucumber, shallots, dill, hazelnuts, and golden dressing.
-Adjust salt to taste, and enjoy!
+• Assemble: In a large serving bowl, combine the couscous, roasted cauliflower, beets, butter beans, cucumber, shallots, dill, almonds, and dressing.
+Mix well, adjust salt to taste, and serve.

 Leave a Comment